Return to Practice Applicant

 The College will assess the qualifications of a return to practice applicant to determine if the requirements for registration have been met.

-To be eligible for assessment, the applicant must first submit a complete Application for Registration: Return to Practice Form.
-Click on the bold link to access the application form.
+To be eligible for registration, the applicant must first complete an Online Application for Registration to the General Register.

 In addition to the application form, applicants will be required to provide application documentation.
 The College has created a Documents for Submission: Application for Registration (Return to Practice) guide which includes a checklist and summary of the documentation required for a complete application.
 Click on the bold link to access the guide.